Cameron/Masland Mansion

 Cameron/Masland Mansion - Interior Layout

-Visiting the Cameron/Masland Mansion
+Visiting the Cameron-Masland Mansion

-On Sundays from 1:00 p.m. to 5:00 p.m. starting on Memorial Day weekend and running through October, the first floor of the mansion is open to the public for self-guided tours unless a special event requires it to be closed.
-To check the status, please call 717-486-5031 prior to the weekend you plan to visit.
+On most Sundays from 1:00 p.m. to 5:00 p.m. starting on Memorial Day weekend and running through November, the first floor of the mansion is open to the public for self-guided tours unless a special event requires it to be closed.
+The mansion is also open the first two Sundays in December for the Holiday Open Houses when both floors are open.
+Check the Mansion Schedule for 2017 to plan your visit.

 Weddings at Kings Gap

-From the panoramic view of the mountain and valley to the historical backdrop of the Cameron/Masland Mansion and natural beauty of the garden, Kings Gap offers a unique setting for weddings and receptions.
+From the panoramic view of the mountain and valley to the historical backdrop of the Cameron-Masland Mansion and natural beauty of the garden, Kings Gap offers a unique setting for weddings and receptions.
 For information, click the following link: